TiredSkitarii/dragons-dice-gaming-club/README.md

 This Website is intended for educational purposes only.
 No such Gaming Club exists in real life, and there is no such St Mary's Hall.
 All Emails, Phone Numbers and Addresses included in the Website are fictional.

-All models displayed belong to the private collection of Jakob McLaughlin, and do not represent any endorsment. support or acknowledgement of the model manufacturers.
+All models displayed belong to the private collection of Jakob McLaughlin, and do not represent any endorsment. support or acknowledgement of the relevant model manufacturers.
 All relevant Copyrights and Tredemarks belong to their respective companies.